top of page

 Building international teams

 Richard Lewis and his team researched a group of managers working in a multicultural environment.
 They also created a catalog of the most distinctive features describing major nationalities, which included a list of their strengths and weaknesses.
 This information is precise and meaningful.
 It provides insight into the interactions and conflicts we can expect in an international team.
-The unique behaviors, convictions, and focus points of each nationality can be immediately understood through this catalog.
+The catalog enables us to understand unique behaviors, convictions, and focus points.

 Despite team members being united by a corporate vision and company values, national mentality and upbringing have a more deeply rooted influence.
 The emotional impact is much stronger than the rational influence of company values.
-While all team members may accept the company values on a rational level, their cultural backgrounds still have a significant impact on their behaviors and actions.
+While all team members may accept the company values rationally, their cultural backgrounds still impact their behaviors and actions.

 Main nationalities of the Western world - examples of the characteristics